Professor Joanne Williams

 Current PhD students supervised

-Amber Ramos (Human-animal interaction with marine mammals)
+Amber Ramos (Human-animal interaction with military marine mammals)

 Rowena Piers (Digital mental health interventions for adolescents)